qixing-jk/fuck-annoying-blog-widget/README.md

 ## Quick Start

-1. Clone this repo and run `pnpm install`
-2. `pnpm dev` for development, `pnpm build` for production

-## Usage

 - Install the generated userscript in your browser
 - Click the Tampermonkey menu to open the settings panel
-- Configure features per site or globally
+- Configure features per site or globally (By default, no features are enabled, and they only take effect when enabled in the settings panel.)

+## Local Development

+1. Clone this repo
+2. run `pnpm install`
+3. run`pnpm dev` for development, `pnpm build` for production

 ## Tech Stack